jenschlot/IBM-Bluemix-DevOps-Documentation/help/topics/academics/index.md

 ###What is DevOps Services?
-<div style="color:black">IBM&reg; DevOps Services offers features you can use to collaborate with others to develop, track, plan, and deploy software in the cloud.
+IBM&reg; DevOps Services offers features you can use to collaborate with others to develop, track, plan, and deploy software in the cloud.
 From your projects, you can access everything you need to build all types of applications right from your web browser.
 Use our built-in collaboration tools to make team projects simple!
 Easily build and deploy your application with integrated deployment to the IBM&reg; Bluemix&trade; cloud platform.
-Go from source code to a running application with the push of a button.</div>
+Go from source code to a running application with the push of a button.

 ### How can I use DevOps Services in the classes I teach?
-<div style="color:black">You can use IBM DevOps Services and Bluemix in many ways.</div>
+You can use IBM DevOps Services and Bluemix in many ways.

-&nbsp;

 For example, you can use it to:
 * teach [DevOps](http://www-03.ibm.com/software/products/en/category/SW888) principles to your students.